 Contact Experienced Business Division Attorneys Today

-Whether you have built the business through your hard work alone, or helped your spouse in making their business successful as it is today, we will diligently assess your business and pursue your case aggressively to get you your rightful share.
+Whether you have built the business through your hard work alone or helped your spouse in making their business as successful as it is today, we will diligently assess your business and pursue your case aggressively to get you your rightful share.
 Contact the Law Office of Fedor Kozlov, P.C., today at (847) 241-1299 to schedule a consultation with one of our experienced attorneys.